Detecting active L\'evy particles using differential dynamic microscopy: Introduction

 Differential dynamic microscopy (DDM) is a high-throughput method that can simultaneously access scales across 2 orders of magnitude~\cite{Wilson:2011,Martinez:2012,kurzthaler2024characterization,zhao2024quantitative}, and thus has the potential to overcome experimental challenges.
 DDM measures the intermediate scattering function (ISF) of particles, defined as

 $\Delta\rr(\tau)$ is the displacement of the particle during the lag time $\tau$ in a steady trajectory, and $\kk$ is the wave vector in Fourier space.
 ISF is the probability density of particle displacement in Fourier space, and thus contains the full information on particle motion.
 Although ISF is defined from the trajectories of particles, it can be measured from the autocorrelation of density fluctuations of particles without the need to resolve particle trajectories.
 The field of view usually contains statistics of $10^4\sim 10^6$ particles.
-The advantage of acquiring high-throughput data across scales may help detect L\'evy walk.
+The advantage of acquiring high-throughput data across scales may help detect L\'evy walks.

-In this article, we extend differential dynamic microscopy to detect active L\'evy particles.
-Firstly, we use simulation-generated data to validate the spatial-temporal scales that allow distinguishing an active L\'evy particle and an RTP.
+In this article, we extend differential dynamic microscopy to detect active L\'evy particles (ALPs).
+Firstly, we use simulation-generated data to validate the spatial-temporal scales that allow distinguishing between an ALP and an RTP.
 Next, we analyze the experimental results of \textit{E. coli} (published in Ref.~\cite{kurzthaler2024characterization}) and \textit{E. gracilis}.
 We find that while the data of \textit{E. coli} are best fitted by an RTP model, the data of \textit{E. gracilis} exhibit a signature of active L\'evy particles on length scales from $10^1\ \upmu$m to $10^3\ \upmu$m.

 The paper is organized as follows.
-We first introduce a paradigmatic model for active L\'evy particles (ALPs) and the renewal theory in Sec.~\ref{sec_model}.
+We first introduce a paradigmatic model for ALPs and the renewal theory in Sec.~\ref{sec_model}.
 Then we show the key properties of the ISF of ALPs by exploiting a simplest case of ALPs in Sec.~\ref{sec_isf_alp}.
 In Sec.~\ref{sec_validation} we present a protocol for detecting ALPs using differential dynamic microscopy and validate using synthetic imaging data.
 In Sec.~\ref{sec_exp} we present analysis of experimental data of \ecoli and \textit{E. gracilis}.
 Finally, we summarize and discuss our results in Sec.~\ref{sec_summary}.